keikai/doc/tutorial/tutorial.md

 * [Work with Database](https://doc.keikai.io/tutorial/database).

 # Setup for Maven
-If you wish to create your own Maven project instead of using the tutorial project.
-Depending on the Keikai edition (EE or OSE) you want to run, there are 2 different settings:
+If you wish to create your own Maven project instead of using the tutorial project, follow this section.
+Depending on the Keikai edition (EE or OSE) you wish to run, there are 2 different settings:

-## Enterprise Edition
+## Enterprise Edition (EE-Eval and EE)
 Add the repositories below:
 ```xml
 <repository>